rena-w/SW-FINAL-PROJECT/README.md

 **In this repository:**
 > ---
->This repository contains the files I used for my final project: the original data, cleaned data that was used for statistical testing and analysis, and the code I wrote that processed my data.
+>This repository contains the main files I used for my final project, representative of where I did the most work.
+This includes the original data downloaded from the corpus in a pristine, untouched state, the cleaned data that I used for statistical testing and analysis, and other data files that were created to help me work with the data.
+I also included the Python script containing the code used during this project and the functions I wrote for the purpose of exploring the data further.
+Finally, there is also the edit history that shows my progress on this project, as well as the different directions I took along the way.

 ---
 ---